-Few months ago, I had setup LAMP stack in Ubuntu 18.04 server.
+A few months ago, I had setup LAMP stack in Ubuntu 18.04 server.
 Today, I tried to login as root user in my database server, but I completely forgot the password.
-After couple Google searches and going through some blog posts, I successfully reset the password.
-For those wondering how to do this, this brief tutorial explains how can we reset MySQL or MariaDB Root password in Unix-like operating systems.
+After couple web searches and going through MySQL forum, I successfully reset MySQL root user password.
+For those wondering how to do this, this brief tutorial explains the steps to reset MySQL or MariaDB Root password in Linux and Unix-like operating systems.

 Reset MySQL or MariaDB Root password

 If you use MySQL, type the following command and hit ENTER key.

 Next, restart the database server without permission-checking using the following command:

 --skip-grant-tablesoption allows you to connect without a password and with all privileges.

 If you start your server with this option, it also enables

 --skip-networkingoption which is used to prevent the other clients from connecting to the database server.

 And, the ampersand (&) symbol is used to run the command in background, so you could type the other commands in the following steps.